 To Gigger’s astonishment,it all came in some miraculous way rather pat.
 His muse did not jib; he brought her to the water, and behold, she drank.

 Andrew Lycett (p.
 75) notes:

-Years later, after becoming a photographer, Beresford shocked Dunsterville, by then a major-general, by suggesting Rudyard had written these traditional verses with tongue in cheek.
-Seymour-Smith agrees with Bersesford: neither gives any reference.
+Years later, after becoming a photographer, Beresford shocked Dunsterville, by then a major general, by suggesting Rudyard had written these traditional verses with tongue in cheek.
+Seymour-Smith agrees with Beresford: neither gives any reference.

 Beresford ends his account:

 We two, Stalky and I, roared with laughter at the novel tone of the poem and at Gigger’s taking on like that.
 Gigger, in self-defense, pretended he was really guying the patriotic idea; of course his own mind was superior to all that kind of thing, as we must know.